ShaydeNofziger/PoshOtel/README.md

 An Open Telemetry Client for use in PowerShell scripts

 This is very experimental.
-Lots of work-in-progress and missing tests / more robust methods before this is ready for prime time.
+Feel free to contribute via documentation, issues, tests, or PRs.

 Currently, this will output synchronous events to an OTLP endpoint configured as below.
-I have only tested with this Honeycomb so far.
+NOTE: I have only tested with this Honeycomb so far.

-test/TestConsumer.ps1 has proof-of-concept examples while functionality is being built.
+`test/TestConsumer.ps1` is a script that has proof-of-concept examples while functionality is being built.

 Here's a very basic trace in Honeycomb:
 ![image](https://user-images.githubusercontent.com/2453236/153727442-77d02af4-8d79-47b4-8488-b19af90dd1b1.png)